MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *drag-motion* signal is emitted on the drop site when the user moves the cursor over the widget during a drag.
 The signal handler must determine whether the cursor position is in a drop zone or not.
 If it is not in a drop zone, it returns `False` and no further processing is necessary.
 Otherwise, the handler returns `True`.
 In this case, the handler is responsible for providing the necessary information for displaying feedback to the user, by calling `gdk-drag-status()`.

 If the decision whether the drop will be accepted or rejected can't be made based solely on the cursor position and the type of the data, the handler may inspect the dragged data by calling `gtk-drag-get-data()` and defer the `gdk-drag-status()` call to the *drag-data-received* handler.
-Note that you must pass **Gnome::Gtk3::TK-DEST-DEFAULT-DROP**, **Gnome::Gtk3::TK-DEST-DEFAULT-MOTION** or **Gnome::Gtk3::TK-DEST-DEFAULT-ALL** to `gtk-drag-dest-set()` when using the drag-motion signal that way.
+Note that you must pass `GTK-DEST-DEFAULT-DROP`, `GTK-DEST-DEFAULT-MOTION` or `GTK-DEST-DEFAULT-ALL` to `gtk-drag-dest-set()` when using the drag-motion signal that way.

 Also note that there is no drag-enter signal.
 The drag receiver has to keep track of whether he has received any drag-motion signals since the last *drag-leave* and if not, treat the drag-motion signal as an "enter" signal.
-Upon an "enter", the handler will typically highlight the drop site with `gtk-drag-highlight()`. |[<!-- language="C" --> static void drag-motion (GtkWidget *widget, GdkDragContext *context, gint x, gint y, guint time) { GdkAtom target;
+Upon an "enter", the handler will typically highlight the drop site with `gtk-drag-highlight()`.

-PrivateData *private-data = GET-PRIVATE-DATA (widget);

-if (!private-data->drag-highlight) { private-data->drag-highlight = 1; gtk-drag-highlight (widget); }

-target = gtk-drag-dest-find-target (widget, context, NULL); if (target == GDK-NONE) gdk-drag-status (context, 0, time); else { private-data->pending-status = gdk-drag-context-get-suggested-action (context); gtk-drag-get-data (widget, context, target, time); }

-return TRUE; }

-static void drag-data-received (GtkWidget *widget, GdkDragContext *context, gint x, gint y, GtkSelectionData *selection-data, guint info, guint time) { PrivateData *private-data = GET-PRIVATE-DATA (widget);

-if (private-data->suggested-action) { private-data->suggested-action = 0;

-// We are getting this data due to a request in drag-motion, // rather than due to a request in drag-drop, so we are just // supposed to call `gdk-drag-status()`, not actually paste in // the data.

-str = gtk-selection-data-get-text (selection-data); if (!data-is-acceptable (str)) gdk-drag-status (context, 0, time); else gdk-drag-status (context, private-data->suggested-action, time); } else { // accept the drop } } ]|

 Returns: whether the cursor position is in a drop zone